khshanovskyi/kt-ai-simple-rag-tasks/task.md

 4. **Take a look at database content, DB name: `kt-tasks`, table: `interviews`.
 Take a look at embeddings, text and metadata**
 5. Try to change system prompt.
 For instance change expected output and say it to provide answers where it possible

+### In case if you stuck with smth, you can check `completed` branch, or search Lanchain4j documentation